aetperf/aetperf.github.io/_posts/2019-04-24-GPU-Analytics-Ep-1,-GPU-installation-of-OmniSci-on-AWS.md

 ```

-Well, it seems that the database is working fine.
+Well, it seems to be working fine.
 Next we will see how to install the RAPIDS suite and load some data from OmniSci to dataframes.